Good morning, we will move to the first item on the agenda which is the election of chair.

 recognizing that these concerns are still real and active,

-Thank you, sir.
-Do either of my fellow councillors have any questions?
+Do any of my fellow councillors have any questions?

-You see them going through the bar that go round the back.
+He said they're going through the bar that they run the back.

 Sorry, I'm still not getting it.